Transforming Police-Car Swerving for Mitigating Isolated Stop-and-Go Traffic Waves: A Practice-Oriented Jam-Absorption Driving Strategy: Theoretical analysis of the JAD

 Physically, when the vehicles inside the stop-and-go wave move faster, the JAD Triangle becomes smaller, and the JAD process is shortened accordingly.
-This means that, compared with a stop-and-go wave, a slow-moving-and-go wave is easier to mitigate, which is consistent with the common sense.
+This means that, compared with a stop-and-go wave, a slower moving-and-go wave is easier to mitigate, which is consistent with common sense.

 The nonlinear dependence on $v_{\mathrm w}$ is reflected in the squared term $(w - v_{\mathrm w})^2$ in the denominator.
-For typical values of $v_{\mathrm w}$ in the range 0$\sim$20~km/h, variations in $J_{\mathrm{dis}}$ are moderate on the order of $10^1\sim10^2$~m, corresponding to $J_{\mathrm{dur}}$ on the order of $10^2\sim10^3$~s.
-The simulation results in Figure~\ref{fig:J_vs_v_w} further show that, for moderate values of the other parameters, the range of $J_{\mathrm{dis}}$ is between 3 km and 9 km, and the range of $J_{\mathrm{dur}}$ is between 60 s and 150 s.
+For typical values of $v_{\mathrm w}$ in the range 0$\sim$20~km/h, variations in $J_{\mathrm{dis}}$ are moderate on the order of $10^1 \sim 10^2$~m, corresponding to $J_{\mathrm{dur}}$ on the order of $10^2 \sim 10^3$~s.
+The simulation results in Figure~\ref{fig:J_vs_v_w} further show that, for moderate values of the other parameters, the range of $J_{\mathrm{dis}}$ is between 3~km and 9~km, and the range of $J_{\mathrm{dur}}$ is between 60~s and 150~s.